Skip to main content

 About This Project

-JaScore is an independent data journalism project that collects, analyzes, and visualizes livability data for major Japanese cities.
+JaScore is an independent data journalism project that collects, analyzes, and visualizes livability data for Japanese cities.
 Our goal is to bridge the information gap between Japan's rich government open data and people who want to understand what it's really like to live in different Japanese cities.

 Meet the Characters